 [24] 3.32

-Substantially satisfactory.
-But VERY IMPORANT: s 43(2) of the Act does not include a person in the category identified by the Supreme Court in Principal Reporter v K (“ … appears to have established family life with the child …”).
-This has been noted in seminars about the Act.
+Sections 43(2) of the Act does not include a person in the category identified by the Supreme Court in Principal Reporter v K (“ … appears to have established family life with the child …”).
 Section 43(1)(f) allows for rules of court to add other persons to the list of persons to be notified.
-Accordingly this is a golden opportunity for this tiresome issue to be addressed by inserting a new sub-paragraph:
+Thus the Editors of the Children’s Hearings Act and the Scottish Child Law Centre believe that this is a golden opportunity for this difficult issue to be addressed.
+We strongly recommend the insertion ofa new sub-paragraph:

 ‘(b) any person who appears to have established family life with the child;’ – with consequential re-lettering of existing ‘(b)’ as ‘(c)’.
-We strongly recommend this.

 [28] ‘Part VI (Warrant for further detention of a child)’ is omitted.

-Fine.
 Consequential on the replacement of Warrants for Further Detention by Extensions of interim compulsory supervision orders.
-NB since this effects the removal of Part VI and r 3.41, one might think that the subsequent Parts and rules would require to be re-numbered, but this has not been done, presumably because doing so would require a lot of minute provisions in these amending Rules.
+We note that this effects the removal of Part VI and r 3.41, however, the subsequent Parts and rules have not been renumbered.
 Any consolidation will require to insert a Note here explaining the absence of any Part VI and r 3.41.

 [31] 3.45(c)